robotology-legacy/codyco-modules/doc/force_control_on_icub.md

 but this process [2] was not successfull and all existing iCub's uses the embedded six-axis force-torque sensors to estimate the joint torques for low-level joint torque control.

-During the CoDyCo project (2013-2017), the software originally developed in [1] was rewritten to improve its generality, its computational efficency and its generality (i.e. the possibility to run it on several different robots).
+During the CoDyCo project (2013-2017), the software originally developed in [1] was rewritten to improve its computational efficency and its generality (i.e. the possibility to run it on several different robots).

 # `wholebodydynamics` YARP device